 - Take and Pass the NCLEX Exam: Next, you need to take and pass the NCLEX Exam.
 The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is designed to assess the skills of future registered nurses.
-This exam was created to make sure nurses possess all the critical knowledge necessary to become a registered nurse.
+This exam was created to make sure nurses possess all the critical knowledge necessary to become registered nurses.
 In order to take the exam, you must: Submit an application for licensure in Massachusetts, meet all the Massachusetts state requirements to sit for the NCLEX-RN, register and submit payment of the $200 exam fee to sit for the NCLEX-RN, and schedule your exam at the available time and testing site of your choosing.
 Those who fail the exam must wait at least 45 days before they can take the exam again.
 Be sure to contact the Massachusetts Board of Nursing for studying materials and other pertinent information.

 - Apply for a Massachusetts Nursing License: Once you have successfully graduated from an accredited nursing program, you can then apply for a Massachusetts Nursing License.
 This is a process that is typically completed online.
 However, there is a $230 application fee.
 Moreover, this license must be renewed bi-annually (by your birthday), in order to be able to practice legally in the state.
 The renewal fee is $120.
 Be sure to familiarize yourself with the Massachusetts nursing license renewal requirements, as these are subject to change and revision.